 On 12 December 2019, the Attorney-General announced that the Australian Government would conduct a review of the Privacy Act 1988 to ensure privacy settings empower consumers, protect their data and best serve the Australian economy.
 The review was announced as part of the government's response to the Australian Competition and Consumer Commission's Digital Platforms Inquiry.

-We will draw on a range of sources for the review and invite submissions on matters for consideration.
-We will also meet with stakeholders on specific issues and consider research and reports on privacy issues.
+We are drawing upon a range of sources for the review and invite submissions on matters within the review's terms of reference.
+We are also meeting with stakeholders on specific issues and considering existing research and reports on privacy issues.

 Terms of reference

 - the scope and application of the Privacy Act